Wildlife Picture Index Project

 The Land Trust of Napa County has initiated a major effort to track the health of wildlife populations within its preserve network.
 (Photos and videos below.)

-Using an internationally-recognized scientific protocol referred to as the Wildlife Picture Index (WPI), Land Trust stewardship staff recently deployed a grid of 20 motion-activated cameras across nearly 5,000 acres in northern Napa County.
+Using an internationally-recognized scientific protocol referred to as the Wildlife Picture Index (WPI), Land Trust stewardship staff has deployed a grid of 20 motion-activated cameras across nearly 5,000 acres in northern Napa County.

 The cameras, installed one kilometer apart, will take a burst of pictures at five second intervals when triggered, capturing photos of wildlife species as they move through these protected habitats.